z1r0h/GCP-Homelab/README.md

 **Splunk Add-on for Sysmon (5709)** — Install first
 Translates raw Sysmon XML into standardised CIM field names that other apps understand.
 Without this, Security Essentials rules won't match field names and detection won't work.

-> ⚠️ The old Sysmon App (ID 3544) is archived — do not use it.
-Use 5709 instead.

 **Splunk Security Essentials (3435)** — Most important
 Pre-built detections for all common attack types: brute force, credential dumping, port scan, lateral movement, persistence, C2 beaconing.
 Each detection is already mapped to a MITRE technique ID and links directly to `attack.mitre.org`.
 No SPL needed to get started — just enable a rule and the alert is created automatically.